Jeffrich308/DisplayPic/README.md

-example of displaying a pic on a label and scaled to fit label size.
+Example of displaying a pic on a label and will scale to fit the size of the label.